-The course teaches students the computing fundamentals, complemented with detailed knowledge, problem-solving and specialised technical skills required for analysing, designing and developing technical software solutions.
+The course teaches students the computing fundamentals, complemented with detailed knowledge, problem-solving and specialised technical skills required for designing, developing and deploying software.

 The course offers specialisations in the second semester to choose from.
 The stream element is a focused set of modules to bring the learners quickly to the industry entry standard for the chosen specialisation.